-Recently I went to SAScon, which is a new search marketing and analytics conference in Manchester at Bridgewater Hall.
+Recently I went to SAScon – a new search marketing and analytics conference in Manchester at Bridgewater Hall – which is hugely interesting for me as someone who works in integrated SEO and PR.
 There’s so many search marketing, digital and social media companies in Manchester it’s important to show the world we don’t need to go to London for events like this.
 It was incredibly successful, apart from the Bridgewater Hall hadn’t anticipated the influx of geeks and their broadband crashed pretty quickly!

 There were some great speakers, some even flying in from Europe, and the key note speaker was Bruce Daisley, from You Tube.
 Considering the video streaming company is only five years old, they have grown in size and influence beyond belief.